kwisschen/gaming-website/README.md

 - __IGDB_ACCESS_TOKEN = [your Access Token here]__

-[!IMPORTANT]
-Remember to add this .env file to your .gitignore file.
+**Important:** Remember to add this .env file to your .gitignore file.

 #### Step 7